Ripped abs are the hallmark of a lean, muscular body. It is not necessarily a sign of elite fitness, but rather very low

-- Reduce lower back pain and also reduce the chance of lower back injury (learn my experience about this here) – ab work does reduce lower back injury
+- Reduce lower back pain and also reduce the chance of lower back injury – ab work does reduce lower back injury

 Click here for a very effective and very simple ab workout to build your ripped abs.

 We all have cheat days on our way to 10% body fat.
 They’re unavoidable, and quite honestly, they are absolutely necessary for mental sanity.
 They are also a good way to “fool” your metabolism as you diet down.